McFadden v. United States: Appeal of judgment

 McFadden appealed the lower court's judgment to the U.S. Court of Appeals for the Fourth Circuit on the grounds that the Analogue Act was unconstitutionally vague, evidentiary rulings were an improper use of the court's discretion, and that the government failed to prove the substances being distributed were controlled analogues.

 The court rejected the argument that the statute was unconstitutionally vague as a person of "common intelligence" could, indeed, understand the actions prohibited by the statute, specifically the distribution of analogues "substantially similar" to those banned by the Controlled Substances Act.
 The court also agreed with the district court in rejecting McFadden's claim that the statutory term "human consumption" was unconstitutionally vague as it was defined by statute.
 The Court determined the phrase could be given an ordinary meaning.
-In a final determination about vagueness of the staute, the court further rejected the argument that the term "substantially similar" is impermissibly vague.
+In a final determination about vagueness of the statute, the court further rejected the argument that the term "substantially similar" is impermissibly vague.

 The appeals court also rejected McFadden's argument that the judge had improperly failed to instruct the jury that the government is required to prove that he had knowledge or deliberately avoided knowledge that the substances in question were controlled substance analogues covered under the Analogue Act.

 Lastly, the court upheld the lower court's denial of a motion for judgment of acquittal.